 If you have smaller pieces—such as many sold as "stew meat"—then the basic method is the same.
 You still brown the meat on all sides to develop the flavors, then add aromatics or liquids—the order depends on your particular recipe.
 Long cooking times over low heat again result in tender, spectacular meat with beautifully developed flavors.

 It's that simple.
-There are literally hundreds of variations on the recipes that involves roasts, from the New England Boiled Dinner, to Sauerbraten, to Beef Bourgignon, to a beautifully simple Basic Pot Roast.
+There are literally hundreds of variations on the recipes that involves roasts, from the New England Boiled Dinner, to Sauerbraten, to Beef Bourguignon, to a beautifully simple Basic Pot Roast.
 But those are flavor variations—that involves the choice of aromatics you add to your roast, and perhaps a marinade before hand.
 The actual technique of cooking is the same for them all.
-Try one of these recipes: Basic Pot Roast, or Perfect Pot Roast.

 Rib eye and filet on the grill